townie/cassandra/README.md

 ### each
 Iterate through each row within the given column\_family.

-This method just calls Cassandra#get\_range and yields the key and columns.
+This method just calls CCassandra#get\_range and yields the key and columns.

-See Cassandra#get\_range for options.
+See CCassandra#get\_range for options.

 ### get\_index\_slices
 This method is used to query a secondary index with a set of provided search parameters

-Please note that you can either specify a CassandraThrift::IndexClause or an array of hashes with the format as below.
+Please note that you can either specify a CCassandraThrift::IndexClause or an array of hashes with the format as below.

 * column\_family     - The Column Family this operation will be run on.
-* index\_clause      - This can either be a CassandraThrift::IndexClause or an array of hashes with the following keys:
+* index\_clause      - This can either be a CCassandraThrift::IndexClause or an array of hashes with the following keys:
   * :column\_name - Column to be compared
   * :value       - Value to compare against
   * :comparison  - Type of comparison to do.
 * options
   * :key\_count    - Set maximum number of rows to return.
-(Only works if CassandraThrift::IndexClause is not passed in.)
+(Only works if CCassandraThrift::IndexClause is not passed in.)
   * :key\_start    - Set starting row key for search.
-(Only works if CassandraThrift::IndexClause is not passed in.)
+(Only works if CCassandraThrift::IndexClause is not passed in.)
   * :consistency

 Example: